Directional Changes ALWAYS Incur Risk!

 Turning Left: Your Ace-in-the Hole

-Let’s say you do everything right: you moderate your speed, you swivel your head constantly assessing the road & sidewalks for hazards and it looks OK to enter the roundabout or juncture and some speeding lunatic appears.
+Let’s say you do everything right: you moderate your speed, you swivel your head constantly assessing the road & sidewalks for hazards and it looks OK to enter the roundabout or juncture and then some speeding lunatic appears.
 What do you do?